chrt-io/blog/_posts/2021-04-07-going-retro.md

 }
 ```

-I use a `position` variable to choose if the annotation should be shown at the top or at the bottom of the data point, and then I'll change the CSS properties of the ◉ based on the class name assigned.
+I use a `position` variable to choose if the annotation should be shown at the top or at the bottom of the data point, and then I change the CSS properties of the ◉ based on the class name assigned.

 And what about the dashed lines highlighting the peaks or the milestones?
-With chrt, it's equally easy:
+With chrt, it's just as easy:

 ```javascript
 chart.add(xAxisRange()